Once you’ve hired a virtual assistant and they’ve started working, the next objective is to develop a long-lasting work relationship.

 I don’t use a time tracking system to monitor what my workers are doing.
 I just don’t like it, and neither do Filipinos.
 Knowing everything they’re doing during the day is being tracked will be a morale killer for your VA.

 Though I don’t recommend using this solution, a lot of employers do.
 If you feel you want to give it a shot, use TimeProof.
-TrackLabor is an alternative, plus there are other tools you can use.
 Just do a Google search for time tracking solutions, and you’ll see all kinds of options, many of which are free.

 Keep things realistic

 There’s nothing wrong with challenging your VA and giving them tough assignments.
 Doing this helps them grow and improve.
-But whatever you do, don’t have impossible standards.
+But don’t set impossible standards.
 Don’t come up with unreasonable rules and policies.
 If you do, you’ll set yourself and your VA up for failure.

 Don’t be this type of boss.
 Create an environment where your VA can thrive.
 Don’t stifle their growth by requiring unnecessary regulations or steps.
 Be fair and reasonable.
 You want your VA to progress and to be a valuable asset to your business for years to come.
 Do everything you can to help them succeed.